googleapis/google-cloud-ruby/google-cloud-dlp/MIGRATING.md

                                      inspect_template: "my-template"
 ```

-Finall, in the 1.0 client, you can also use the paths module as a convenience module.
+Finally, in the 1.0 client, you can also use the paths module as a convenience module.

 New:
 ```